 NeoGraft sessions can occur on consecutive days in order to achieve the individual patient’s goals and objectives, but it is important to reiterate that the automated aspects of NeoGraft procedures do not necessarily mitigate the time-intensive nature of this process.
 The recovery process is essentially the same as any other form of Follicular Unit Extraction, which is why sessions can be performed on consecutive days.

-Hair restoration procedures can be grouped into two general categories: surgical and non-surgical procedures.
-Surgical hair restoration procedures are widely considered the most effective options available to patients dealing with either hair loss or thinning hair, and while there are a multitude of surgical options from which patients may choose, Follicular Unit Transplants (FUT) and Follicular Unit Extractions (FUE) are both established and effective in delivering permanent results in keeping with a patient’s hair restoration goals and objectives.
+Hair restoration surgery procedures can be grouped into two general categories: surgical and non-surgical procedures.
+Surgical hair restoration procedures are widely considered the most effective options available to patients dealing with either hair loss or thinning hair, and while there is a multitude of surgical options from which patients may choose, Follicular Unit Transplants (FUT) and Follicular Unit Extractions (FUE) are both established and effective in delivering permanent results in keeping with a patient’s hair restoration goals and objectives.

-These surgical procedures rely on the latest technological developments and employ the most advanced methods in order to achieve a natural-looking result for patients in need of a hair restoration.
+These surgical procedures rely on the latest technological developments and employ the most advanced methods in order to achieve a natural-looking result for patients in need of hair restoration surgery.
 Surgical hair restoration procedures involve the transplantation of the patient’s own hair from a donor site located on the sides or back of the patient’s scalp.
 The manner in which these donor follicles are removed prior to transplantation will depend upon the specific procedure, as there are slight differences between the techniques utilized during a Follicular Unit Extraction (FUE) and a Follicular Unit Transplant (FUT).

 Once the transplant grafts — which may include anywhere from one to three follicles depending on the procedure — have been harvested from the donor site, each graft will be prepared for transplantation in the recipient site (the areas in which the patient has experienced hair loss or thinning hair).
 The hair transplant surgeon, with input from the patient, will have already outlined a hairline and identified the specific areas within the donor site that will yield the greatest amount of coverage for the patient.